snakajim/odroidhc4-install/README.md

 # odroidhc4-install
-Ubuntu 20.04LTS installation on Aarch64 v8.2A Hardware(Hardkernel Odroid HC4) and some ubuntu setup.
+Ubuntu 20.04LTS installation on Aarch64 v8.2A Hardware(Hardkernel Odroid HC4) and some library setup.

 ## 1.hardware preparation